NikolayRys/fixer_proxy/README.md

 ## Notes
 * The only supported base currency is EUR, because of API limitations
-* Fixer API key is not required, and is handled by the appication.
+* Fixer API key is not required, and is handled by the application.
 * Root URL returns short description with a usage example.
 * EUR symbol is excluded from both HTTP calls and DB storage, since it never changes.
 * Amount of cache hits is logged to console.